 With the recent adoption and rapid entry into force of the Paris Agreement on climate change, it is critical for countries to have credible systems in place to account for and report on progress towards meeting their national climate commitments, known as nationally determined contributions (NDCs).

-WRI’s Tracking, Implementing, and Strengthening of Mitigation Contributions initiative provides governments with the tools and resources they need to track the implementation and effects of their NDCs and the underlying policies that support them.
+WRI’s Tracking and Strengthening Climate Action (TASCA) initiative provides governments with the tools and resources they need to track the implementation and effects of their NDCs and the underlying policies that support them.
 The project also identifies further opportunities for countries to curb emissions, enabling them to take on more ambitious climate commitments in the future.
 This will provide countries with the confidence to enhance and update their NDCs.
 Enhancing countries’ domestic capacity to track and strengthen their climate actions will also support the implementation of the international transparency provisions of the Paris Agreement.